 - Do leg exercises before you stand up.
 You could try moving your feet up and down at the ankle.
 Or lifting your knees up and down as if you are marching.

 - Stand up slowly, as this gives your body more time to adjust to the change in position.

 - Drink plenty of fluids.
 Being dehydrated can make your symptoms worse.

-- If you begin to feel lightheaded or dizzy, stop what you are doing and sit down, or lie down if possible.
+- If you start feeling lightheaded or dizzy, stop what you are doing and sit down, or lie down if possible.
 Drink some water.

-How peripheral neuropathy affects each person, and how much practical and emotional support is needed to cope with it, varies from person to person.
+Having peripheral neuropathy affects each person differently.
 You may find that your life is not affected very much, or you may have many more challenges and difficulties to cope with.

 It is natural to feel isolated and frustrated if your symptoms cause changes to your lifestyle.
 Everyone has their own way of coping.
 Some people find it helpful to talk to friends or family, while some get help from others.
 Sometimes it is helpful to share your experiences at a local cancer support group.
 Some people prefer to keep their feelings to themselves.
 You can also connect with people in our Online Community.
 The emotional support forum is a place to talk with others who understand what you are going through.